lamps-lab/Citation-Parser/Data Preprocessing/README.md

 > concat-text-files.ipynb :
 This code takes all the text files(that are created from *dataset-builder.ipnyb*) from a directory and merge them into one.

+> GIANTprocessor.py:
+This processor file will process the GIANT citation strings.
+It removes the tags from GIANT citation strings and save the labels and text into two spearate files.